 Most of the science, it seems, falls on the side of the shower at night camp for two main reasons: Cleaning your skin and helping you fall asleep faster.

 Dermatologists say that an evening shower is good for your skin because it cleans it before sleep.
-Basically, there's always something in the air (dirt, germs, pollution) and the last thing you want to do is leave that on your skin while you go smush yourself into pillows and sheets for eight hours.
+Basically, there's always something in the air (dirt, germs, pollution, other grime) and the last thing you want to do is leave that on your skin while you go smush yourself into pillows and sheets for eight hours.

 But a shower at night affects your circadian rhythm, too, in a good way.
 Sleep experts note that a nighttime shower changes your body temperature in a way that may help you get to sleep faster and more easily.